fonero-project/fonero-golang/services/horizon/internal/docs/reference/resources/ledger.md

 A **ledger** resource contains information about a given ledger.

-To learn more about the concept of ledgers in the Stellar network, take a look at the [Stellar ledger concept guide](https://www.stellar.org/developers/learn/concepts/ledger.html).
+To learn more about the concept of ledgers in the Fonero network, take a look at the [Fonero ledger concept guide](https://www.fonero.org/developers/learn/concepts/ledger.html).

 ## Attributes